 Employees shall not engage in prohibited harassment, including sexual harassment, of other employees, unpaid interns, student teachers, or students.
 While acting in the course of their employment, employees shall not engage in prohibited harassment of other persons, including Board members, vendors, contractors, volunteers, or parents.
-A substantiated charge of harassment will result in disciplinary action to include termination of employment.
+A substantiated charge of harassment will result in disciplinary action up to and including termination.